Google Sites is a free site builder from Google that people can use to start a website for free.

 Remember we used the opt-in email widget on the squeeze page?
 It’s time to set up the email autoresponder so that you will make passive income in days to come.

 There are many email marketing services.
-But not many of them support affiliate marketing.
+However, not many of them support affiliate marketing.
 Here are a few that do:

 - AWeber – One of the best email marketing services for affiliates with drag-and-drop page builder, automation, and direct integrations with many services.